 Earlier today, April 30, 2014, New York State Labor Commissioner Peter M. Rivera issued a press release where he announced new standards for determining whether a commercial truck driver operating in New York is an employee or an independent contractor.
 The standards were issued in the wake of the recent enactment of the New York State Commercial Goods Transportation Industry Fair Play Act.

 The Fair Play Act went into effect on April 10, 2014 following the Legislature’s passage of technical corrections that Governor Cuomo had requested.
-A comprehensive review and analysis of the new law was first published in our article in the New York Law Journal on November 27, 2013; our blog post on March 18, 2014 elaborated upon the important technical amendments made to the new law; and our recent blog post on April 2, 2014 offered readers insights into how to comply with the new law.
+A comprehensive review and analysis of the new law was first published in my article in the New York Law Journal on November 27, 2013; my blog post on March 18, 2014 elaborated upon the important technical amendments made to the new law; and my recent blog post on April 2, 2014 offered readers insights into how to comply with the new law.

 New York has been at the forefront of the federal and state crackdown on independent contractor (IC) misclassification, and the new law is therefore likely to serve as an impetus for other state legislatures to introduce similar law covering drivers of large commercial vehicles transporting commercial goods.